PERU , SOUTH AMERICA

 TRIP DIFFICULTY

-This trip is a Challenging difficulty trip.
-There will be on average 4-8 hours walking a day, with summit the potential for a longer day too.
+This trip is a Moderate difficulty trip.
+There will be on average 4-8 hours walking a day.

 TRIP DURATION